fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

    - When receiving "StopSimulationOperation", simulationWork will be set to be "false".
 Print "user name  stop simulation" and send "StopSimulationInfo" to Engine.

 - Random Controller Actor: do tests to give a simulating enviroments of random controller for all users.
-   - In Random Controller Actor there are system tests, which are not the project functionality realization.
-These tests are listed below with some clarification.
-   - When receiving "RegisterTest", give all client in clients list the RegisterOperation.
-   - When receiving "LoginLogoutTest", doing the belowing operations with asynchronization:
-      - give a random number in range [1, 9].
-If the number between [1, 7], change the "Login" and "Logout" status.
-Possibility = 7/9
-      - sleep for 5000ms after a loop of operation for all clients.
-   - When receiving "ClientPostTest", choose a random client starA and a random client starB.
-For all clients do SubscribeOperation to starA.
-StarA do PostTweetOperation with false while starB with true.
-   - When receiving "QueryTest", for starA and starB do SubscribeOperations for all clients.
-All clients will start a new QueryFollowOperation.
    - When receiving "StartSimulationWithZipf",
       - assign all other users to subscribe the first user
       - assign 1/2 users to subscribe the second user